Independent Reading Projects

 - During the summer session, the advisor will consult with the student on the project, and the student will present the work before the final class day.
 The ISP advisor will assign the project a letter grade and submit a narrative evaluation of the project to the Bread Loaf office.

 Students with an exceptional academic record may elect to pursue an Oxford Independent Tutorial (OIT) in addition to the normal course load (one two-unit course) at the Oxford campus.
 The OIT is a one-unit course of independent study, designed and undertaken by a student at the Oxford campus, under the supervision of a faculty member there.

 - The reading, writing, and research of the OIT should approximate in nature and scope a one-unit Bread Loaf course; the OIT will receive the credit equivalent of and will cost the same as a one-unit course.
 The topic must be in a field covered by the Bread Loaf Oxford curriculum and faculty; the OIT can fulfill distributional group requirements for the MA degree or a field requirement for the MLitt.

-- To apply for the OIT, students must submit a 1–2-page prospectus to Dana Olsen by February 15.
+- To apply for the OIT, students must submit a 1–2-page prospectus to Dianne Baroz by February 15.
 The prospectus should include a brief description of the topic, goals, and questions of the study, and an extensive bibliography of primary and, as possible, secondary materials.

 - The Bread Loaf director will review and approve or reject the proposal by March 1.
-Once the proposal has been approved, an appropriate faculty member at Bread Loaf Oxford will be asked to serve as advisor, and the student should register for the OIT.
+If the proposal is approved, the director will enlist an appropriate faculty member at Bread Loaf Oxford to serve as advisor.
+Once the advisor has signed on, the student may register for the OIT.

 - When the Oxford session begins, the student should meet with the advisor to set up a schedule of meetings and requirements, to extend across the full session.
 Ordinarily the OIT culminates in a 20–25 page critical essay.